Best Crypto Exchanges in November 2025

 Pros

-• +Built-in social trading
+• +Beginner-friendly social and copy trading

-• +Competitive fees
+• +Competitive futures fees

 Cons

-• −Smaller global reach
+• βˆ’Smaller global reach than Tier-1 exchanges

 A crypto exchange is, very basically, a place where you can purchase a cryptocurrency using cash or another digital asset.
 These platforms have become increasingly popular as digital currencies gain mainstream acceptance.
 Understanding their function is the first step for any new investor looking to enter the crypto space.
 They serve as the primary gateway for users to trade cryptocurrencies for other assets, including digital and fiat currencies.